snmcnish/bechdel-test/README.md

 Website containing the visualizations can be found here: https://sites.google.com/view/bechdel-viz/home

 ## Video Demonstration
+The video demonstration is located in the top level in this repo.

 ## Tableau workbook for last plot
-The tableau workbook can be downloaded from where it is hosted publicly here: https://public.tableau.com/views/BechdelMovieExplorer/Sheet13?:embed=y&:display_count=yes&publish=yes
+The tableau workbook can be downloaded from where it is hosted publicly here: https://public.tableau.com/views/BechdelMovieExplorer/Sheet13?:embed=y&:display_count=yes&publish=yes .
+It is also located on the top level of this repo.